ch-patrick-scheidegger/c-plus-plus-ost/week02/README.md

 **Hint:** There are several means to achieve that, for example, count the characters matching the newline character `'\n'`, or, use the `getline()` function and count how often you can call it until you reach the end of the input.

-## e) Modularization

-After you have implemented all functions you can split up the structure as follows:

-  - Library project that contains all the implementations of the functions.
-It contains two files `charcount.cpp` and `charcount.h`
-  - A test project for testing the library.
-It contains the `Test.cpp` file with all CUTE tests.
-You can also split the test functions into CUTE suites for each function, if you like.
-  - An executable project for each feature: `charc()`, `allcharc()`, `wc()` and `lc()`.
-In each executable project there only exists a `main.cpp` with a simple main that calls the corresponding library function with `std::cin` as argument and prints the result to `std::cout`.

-**Note:** Do not write any fancy "UI", so that you can use your programs also as filters within a shell-pipeline.

-Compare the result of your function with the size of the file you use as input on the console (e.g., `$ allcharc < file.txt`).
-Your executables should be located in the `Debug` directory of the executable project.

----

 # 4. Experiments (see also lecture code)